sjoshi804/lmm/README.md

 - Tools for analyzing and visualizing evaluation results.

 # To Do
-- [ ] Get pretraining for GPT-2 on WikiText working in LM-Train.
+- [x] Get pretraining for GPT-2 on TinyStories working in LM-Train.
+- [ ] Get pretraining for GPT-2 on synethic data -> vibe eval for good performance
 - [ ] Get training this model with a CLIP encoder, let's call it GPT-2v, working in MM-Train.
 - [ ] Evaluate this model on:
     - [ ] Language-only tasks.